 Tales From Mephitis.
-Chapter 15: Autumn and Carnivores
+Chapter 15: Eat or be Eaten

 By the first week in October it was getting colder.
 It was now pitch black for the entire ride in and he had to rely entirely on the headlamp.
 It was effective for only about a dozen feet in front of him, but that was better than nothing.
 At this time in the morning now there was nothing to look at other than the starry sky.
 The killing frost came on October sixth as the flocks of geese gathering to migrate grew larger and larger.
 Though he tried to keep his lips pursed, the cold wind made his tooth sing, especially on the downhills.

 In the mirror that morning he pulled back his lip and shone a flashlight on that upper molar.
 The gum was swollen and fiery red, and there was a white head sitting atop the mass.
 He couldn’t bear to chew on that side anymore and it throbbed constantly.
 He said nothing to anyone about it and as usual no one noticed anything different about him.
 But the damp cold of Mephitis caused the ache to grow.

 Finally, the pain enraged him.
 He went into the bathroom and cleaned his hands with bottled water.
 He reached in and grabbed the tooth between two fingers and began to work it back and forth as hard as he could while pulling down.
 The pain reared the rage higher and made him attack the tooth like an enemy.
 It was loose and moving so much he thought he stood a good chance of yanking it.
 The pain didn’t stop him; the futility of it finally did.
 Loose it may be, but it wasn’t giving way.
 Now he had to endure the pain without putting his rage into his fingers.
 But by the next morning he realized it felt better; strange, but better.
 It was still loose, but the pain was gone.
 The abscess must have burst as a result of his working it.